FMuss/Programming-Assignment-3-Highest-Value-Longest-Common-Sequence/README.md

 ![LCS Benchmark](output/lcs_benchmark.png)

+The graph shows a polynomial curve, which is consistent with the expected runtime.

 ## Written Component

 Written component answers are provided in `Programming Assignment 3: Highest Value Longest Common Sequence Report.pdf`